yaw277/slire/README.md

 ### When you need upsert

-SmartRepo does not include upsert operations to keep the core API simple and semantics clear.
+Slire does not include upsert operations to keep the core API simple and semantics clear.
 When you need upsert operations, use the MongoDB collection directly with these patterns while reusing repository helpers for consistency:

 - merge-style upsert (preserve unspecified fields):